binance/binance-spot-api-docs/web-socket-streams.md

   * When you receive a ping, you must send a pong with a copy of ping's payload as soon as possible.
   * Unsolicited `pong frames` are allowed, but will not prevent disconnection. **It is recommended that the payload for these pong frames are empty.**
 * The base endpoint **wss://data-stream.binance.vision** can be subscribed to receive **only** market data messages. <br> User data stream is **NOT** available from this URL.
+* All time and timestamp related fields are **milliseconds by default**.
+To receive the information in microseconds, please add the parameter `timeUnit=MICROSECOND or timeUnit=microsecond` in the URL.
+  * For example: `/stream?streams=btcusdt@trade&timeUnit=MICROSECOND`

 ## Websocket Limits
 * WebSocket connections have a limit of 5 incoming messages per second.
 A message is considered: